 - As close as possible to minimize beam angle losses and skin reflection losses.

 - Move further away if you feel significant heat or warmth on your skin until it is just a subtle warmth.

-- Maybe move further away for skin treatment and sensitive areas, and closer for deeper treatment.
+- Move further away for skin treatment and sensitive areas, and closer for deeper treatment.